 Andreas is in the north of the island, 5 km from Ramsey.

-Andreas village lies at an altitude of about 20 metres, in the centre of the island’s northern plain, in the parish of Andreas, which takes in part of the sandy lands known as the Curragh, and to the north contains low, rounded hills, lying between Port Cranstal and Blue Point and includes the Ayres National Nature Reserve.
-It is within the sheading of Ayre and the Keys constituency of Ayre & Michael.
-The Isle of Man census of 2016 returned a parish population of 1,397.
+Andreas village in the parish of Andreas, lies at an altitude of about 20 metres, in the centre of the island’s northern plain.
+This parish takes in part of the sandy lands known as the Curragh, and to the north contains low, rounded hills, including the Ayres National Nature Reserve.

-The village has one school, Andreas Primary School, which takes children from ages 4 to 11.
+The village has one school, Andreas Primary, which takes children from ages 4 to 11.
 It was originally built in 1903, with the current building dating primarily from 1977.
-The school logo features a cross based on Viking cross-slabs in the village church, a Viking ship based on a local ship burial at Knock y Doonee and the Manx Arms.
-After year six, pupils generally attend either Ramsey Grammar School or Queen Elizabeth II High School in Peel
+After year six, pupils generally attend either Ramsey Grammar School or Queen Elizabeth II High School in Peel.
+The school logo features a cross based on Viking cross-slabs in the village church, a Viking ship based on a local ship burial at Knock-e-Dooney and the Manx Arms.

 Ayre United Football Club are based in the village.
 Founded in 1967, they compete in the Isle of Man Football League and play their home games at Andreas Playing Fields where they have a clubhouse.
 They were the first club on the island to install floodlights and won the Manx FA Cup in the 2002-3 season.